 - Backup (ABGW) public

 - External data exchange with Acronis Cyber Protect agents and Acronis Cyber Protect Cloud.
-Uses TCP port 44445.
+Uses TCP ports 40440 and 44445.

 - Admin panel